UXCam allows you to customize the app settings and set up recording rules, privacy rules, or data consumption rules.

-Video recording policies
+Video recording settings

 Video privacy control

-When you hide particular screens, we don't capture gestures on these screens to not reveal any passwords or security codes.
+When you hide screens, we don't capture gestures on these screens to not reveal any passwords or security codes.
 However, if you still want to see gestures on these views, you can use the "Record gesture for excluded screen" option.